Milles98/MillePortfolio/README.md

 DataInitializer.cs: Seeds the database with initial data.

-Program.cs: The entry point for the API, configuring services and middleware.
+Program.cs: The entry point for the Restful API, configuring services and middleware.

 ### Database